Contribute to the blog

 Your contribution should fall into one of the following suggested categories:

-• a review (of software, a book or other publication, a conference or event, or a course)
+• A review or reflection e.g. of software, a book or other publication, a conference or event, or a course.

-• a project report (for example a summary of a research or development project with links to further information)
+• A project report e.g. a summary of a research, implementation or development project with links to further information.

-• a case study (for instance an account of your department or institution’s experiences implementing a particular technology)
+• A case study e.g. an account of your department or institution’s experiences implementing a technology, policy or process.

-• an interview (of the ‘week in the life’ style, or with influential and inspiring learning technology people)
+• An interview e.g. ‘week in the life’ style or with influential and inspiring learning technology people.

-• a report of ALT SIG and RIG events or activities.
+• A report of ALT Members and Special Interest Group events or activities.

 Posts with a commercial focus